CAPC Guidelines:

 Host Associations and Transmission Between Hosts

 • Giardia exists in different "assemblages," which vary in their infectivity for animals and humans.
-Dogs have mainly Assemblages A1, C and D. However, some studies have identified human Assemblages of Giardia in canine fecal samples.
+Dogs have mainly Assemblages AI, C and D. However, some studies have identified human Assemblages of Giardia in canine fecal samples.

 • The total number of Giardia strains and host-infectivity ranges is unknown.

 • Transmission occurs upon ingestion of cysts shed by animals or humans.
+Cysts are immediately infective when passed in feces.

 • Cysts are acquired from fecal-contaminated water, food, or fomites or through self-grooming.